 Real Estate Taxes

-2-Due Dates – County and Local taxes or Philadelphia, Pittsburgh and Scranton City taxes–By April 31 of the taxing year; October 31 of the taxing year for School Districts other than Philadelphia, after which time the taxes are considered delinquent and an automatic lien dating as the first day of the taxing year.
-Philadelphia property taxes are due February 28th for discount period.
+2 – Due Dates – County and Local taxes or Philadelphia, Pittsburgh, and Scranton City taxes–By April 31 of the taxing year; October 31 of the taxing year for School Districts other than Philadelphia, after which time the taxes are considered delinquent and an automatic lien dating as the first day of the taxing year.
+Philadelphia property taxes are due February 28th for the discount period.

 Search and Examination Fees

-PA title insurance by law is considered all-inclusive state.
-However, Section 2.3 of the Pennsylvania Title Insurance Rate Manual allows a separate search and/or examination fee “in specially difficult title matters”.
-Those matters would include “multiple chains of title, land under water, coal, oil, gas or mineral searches, railroad property searches, land in beds of streets, rights-of-way, driveways, foreclosures, tax sales, proceedings under federal bankruptcy or state insolvency related statutes, or … other unusual difficulties or unusual expenditures”.
+PA title insurance by law is considered an all-inclusive state.
+However, Section 2.3 of the Pennsylvania Title Insurance Rate Manual allows a separate search and/or examination fee “in especially difficult title matters.”
+Those matters would include “multiple chains of title, land under water, coal, oil, gas or mineral searches, railroad property searches, land in beds of streets, rights-of-way, driveways, foreclosures, tax sales, proceedings under federal bankruptcy or state insolvency related statutes, or … other unusual difficulties or unusual expenditures.”